BillRaymond/agile-in-action-podcast-repo/_posts/2022-03-15-the-planet-is-also-the-customer-agile-and-sustainabilty.md

 categories: agile-in-action-podcast
 author: Bill Raymond
 date: 2022-03-15
-title: 'The planet is also the customer: Agile and sustainabilty'
+title: 'The planet is also the customer: Agile and sustainability'
 guest-details:
 - guest-name: Jutta Eckstein
   guest-title: ''